SolidAlloy/ExtEvents/README.md

 <img src="/.images/one-dynamic-arg.png" alt="one-dynamic-arg" style="zoom:80%;" />

-The argument is shown as dynamic now, so every time you pass a value to _stringEvent, it will be sent to EventWithOneArg().
+The argument is shown as dynamic now, so every time you pass a value to `_stringEvent`, it will be sent to `EventWithOneArg()`.
 Should you need it preset in editor, you can switch the argument to serialized:

 <img src="/.images/dynamic-serialized-dropdown.png" alt="dynamic-serialized-dropdown" style="zoom:80%;" />

-The "Arg1" dropdown is disabled now because there is no other argument that can be passed to 'arg', only the first argument of _stringEvent.
+The "*Arg1*" dropdown is disabled now because there is no other argument that can be passed to `arg`, only the first argument of `_stringEvent`.
 But what if we have a choice?
 Let's imagine we have a player creation menu and want to add the player username to the database:

 ```csharp
 public class TestBehaviour : Monobehaviour